Tudat/tudat/developerGuide/extendingJSON/unitTesting.rst

     "spice"
   ]

-Note that only the values supported by the JSON interface must be included in this file (while the string representation of unsupported enum values is defined in the map of string representatios, in the MATLAB interface only the supported enum values are defined).
+Note that only the values supported by the JSON interface must be included in this file (while the string representation of unsupported enum values is defined in the map of string representations, in the MATLAB interface only the supported enum values are defined).

 Settings classes